 In the meantime, you can explore parts of your own math textbook you haven't gotten to yet, or ask to borrow textbooks from teachers at your school if you want to brush up on a topic not covered in the math class you're taking this year.

-Also check out these online content resources from the MAA to help you study.
+Also check out these online content resources from the MAA to help you study (you'll need to create an online account).

 How Can You Learn Problem-Solving Skills?